mcd005/DnD_Campaigns/docs/philosophy.md

 		- Ivanna basically being a Connery-era Bond girl
 	- The implications of this
 		- Things like *Minor Illusion* can be powerful
+				- Conjuration magic exists in the world so if a goblin sees a bear trap appear in front of it, it won't necessarily know if it's real
 - The story should constantly be moving
 	- There needs to be urgency
 	- I **will** be proactive in moving things along